Last Updated on 5 June 2026

 Cost of entry: 440EGP | Best time to visit: early morning

-Set dramatically against the mountains of Deir al-Bahari, the Mortuary Temple of Hatshepsut is one of the most visually striking and distinctive monuments in Egypt, rising in three elegant levels that seem to blend into the surrounding limestone cliffs.
+Set dramatically against the mountains of Deir al-Bahari, the Mortuary Temple of Hatshepsut is one of the most visually striking and distinctive monuments in Egypt, rising in three limestone levels that blend perfectly into the surrounding cliffs.

-The temple is equally remarkable for the ruler it was built to honour: Hatshepsut, a powerful queen who assumed the throne as Egypt’s first female pharaoh in 1473 BCE.
+The temple is equally remarkable for the ruler it was built to honour: Hatshepsut, a powerful queen who assumed the throne as Egypt’s most significant female pharaoh in 1473 BCE.

 Throughout her 20-year reign, she deliberately portrayed herself in monuments and inscriptions as a male king to align with the established image of pharaonic power.
 And although much of Hatshepsut’s legacy was deliberately dismantled by her successors in an effort to reinforce traditional male succession, archaeologists were able to reconstruct her story in the 19th century.